RELATES TO: KRS 15.330(1)(f), 15.404(2), 15.440(1)(e)

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 15.440(1)(e) requires local units of government participating in the Law Enforcement Foundation Program Fund to require all police officers to successfully complete at least forty (40) hours of in-service training each calendar year at a school certified or recognized by the council.
+KRS 15.330(1)(h) authorizes the Kentucky Law Enforcement Council to promulgate reasonable administrative regulations to implement KRS 15.310 through 15.404.
 KRS 15.404(2) requires all peace officers with active certification status to successfully complete forty (40) hours of annual in-service training certified or recognized by the council.
 This administrative regulation establishes requirements for graduation from an in-service training course, maintenance of in-service training records, procedures for recognizing training at noncertified schools, and procedures for receiving in-service training credit for completion of college courses.

 Section 1.
 In-service Training Graduation Requirements.
 (1) A trainee in an in-service training course:

 (a) Shall participate in the minimum hours prescribed for the course; and

 (b) May have excused absences from the course with approval of the director of the certified school or his or her designee.

 (2) An excused absence which causes a trainee to miss any of the required hours of in-service training shall be made up through an additional training assignment.
 A trainee shall not be allowed excused absences from more than ten (10) percent of the hours of an in-service course.

 (3) To successfully complete an in-service training course, a trainee shall:

 (a) Participate in at least the minimum hours prescribed for the training course;

 (b) Successfully complete a graded exercise, or pass the final examination or a reexamination;